bioinf-mcb/Metagenomic-DeepFRI/README.md

 # Usage
 ## Prepare structural database
 Download the database from the [website](https://foldcomp.steineggerlab.workers.dev/).
 The app was tested with `afdb_swissprot_v4`.
-You can use different databases, but be mindful that computation time might increase exponentially because of pairwise alignment and the format of protein names might differ.
+You can use different databases, but be mindful that computation time might increase exponentially with the size of the database and the format of protein names might differ and app will crash.
 ## 1. Download models
 Run command:
 ```